-Connection is how we learn about the bodies we live in, and how our bodies teach us about what we need.
-Connection is how we care for an injury, build a healthy habit, and bring meaning to our lives.
-Connection is about relationship – between our minds and our bodies, our self and our stories, within our community of cells, and within our community of humans.
+Connection is how we learn about the bodies we live in, and how our bodies teach us what we need.
+Connection is how we heal injury or illness, build healthy habits, and bring meaning to our lives.
+Connection is about relationship: between our minds and our bodies, ourselves and others, within our own community of cells, and within our wider community of humans.
 We live in our bodies, and we live in the world.

 My method is practice.
 My tools are bodywork, movement, and attention.
 I work with the body to get at something bigger – the whole, human self.

 I’m a massage therapist (NCLMBT #15092) educated at the Body Therapy Institute, and a graduate and faculty member of the Spirit of Learning Teacher Education program with the Center for Embodied Teacher Education.
 I’m also a yoga practitioner with a decade of regular practice and an instructor with over 1000 hours of teaching experience (E-RYT200), the bulk of it working individually and facilitating groups in their practice of self-inquiry.
 Durham Bodywork is the alliance of all the pieces of my work, a community based organization expanding access to massage therapy and embodied education and creating meaningful, sustainable opportunities for healing professionals.

 My education and study of massage therapy, anatomy, energetics, somatics and yoga support an individualized, therapeutic approach.